alphaprime-dev/sqlalchemy-temp/README.unittests.rst

 Docker Configurations
 ---------------------

-The SQLAlchemy test can run against database running in Docker containers.
+The ilikesql test can run against database running in Docker containers.
 This ensures that they are empty and that their configuration is not influenced by any local usage.

-The following configurations are just examples that developers can use to quickly set up a local environment for SQLAlchemy development.
+The following configurations are just examples that developers can use to quickly set up a local environment for ilikesql development.
 They are **NOT** intended for production use!

 **PostgreSQL configuration**::

-    # create the container with the proper configuration for sqlalchemy
+    # create the container with the proper configuration for ilikesql
     docker run --rm -e POSTGRES_USER='scott' -e POSTGRES_PASSWORD='tiger' -e POSTGRES_DB='test' -p 127.0.0.1:5432:5432 -d --name postgres postgres

     # configure the database